 A close-up of the Corolla's front door tweeter (Crutchfield Research Photo)

-Do keep in mind that, in the non-JBL cars, the front tweeters and the door woofers are wired together at each tweeter location.
-If you remove or replace the tweeters, you'll have to splice the input and output wires together to keep the woofers working.
+In the non-JBL cars, the front tweeters and the door woofers are wired together at each tweeter location, so if you remove or replace the tweeters, you'll have to splice the input and output wires together to keep the woofers working.
 When replacing the JBL speakers, remember that replacing the 2-ohm JBL speaker with a higher-impedance speaker will often result in lower volume levels.

 Detailed instructions on installing your new tweeters can be found in your Crutchfield MasterSheet.